 Trainers of Assistance Dogs Project

 Growing evidence for how assistance animals can improve the quality of life for people with impairments and disabilities is driving demand for more skilled trainers of assistance dogs.
-The specific skills standards for this job role will be developed and packaged as a specialisation in existing qualifications.
+Consultation took place throughout this project to develop five units and two skill sets covering the skills required to prepare assistance dogs and prospective handlers for a broad range of purposes.

 View here